 Not only do those massive locking bolts terminate just inside the door's cover, but they're held in place by miniscule ¼" bolts and an extremely thin bolt carriage.

 Plus, the bolts pass through the carriage at only one point and when the door is locked the equally thin bar holding the bolts in place is butted directly up against the carriage, providing NO substantial form of defense against leverage attack.

 With one simple crowbar the bolts and carriage could buckle and give way.

-The build quality of this ineffectual safe design is in no way an exception.
+The sad truth - The build quality of this ineffectual safe design is in no way an exception.
 This safe is in fact an accurate representation of the construction methods employed by the majority of top selling safes sold today.